Best Hikes in Big Bear, CA: 11 Awesome Hiking Trails

 Fun fact: this hike is actually teeming with its namesake, Bristlecone Pines, and Jeffrey Pine.
 Bristlecones are a remarkable pine species known for their longevity – some specimens have survived for over 4000 years!
 Keep an eye out for them on the way now that you’ve got some cool tree facts to impress your friends with.

-While the sweeping views from the summit of Big Bertha are impressive, the Big Bear Discovery Center at the trailhead is also worth checking out.
+While the sweeping views from the summit of Big Bertha are impressive, the Big Bear Discovery Center at the trailhead parking lot is also worth checking out.
 It’s the largest visitor center in Big Bear Valley and it offers everything from wildlife exhibits to outdoor concerts and theater productions.

 From here you’ll also have access to the Woodland Interpretive Trail, which begins under half a mile east down the alpine pedal path.